Iran defends its decision to block UN atomic inspector

-A spokesman for Iran’s atomic agency, Behrouz Kamalvandi, said Saturday that the Iranian government “legally speaking” had done nothing wrong in blocking the female inspector from its Natanz nuclear facility on Oct.
+A spokesman for Iran’s atomic agency, Behrouz Kamalvandi, said that the Iranian government “legally speaking” had done nothing wrong in stopping the female inspector from touring its Natanz nuclear facility on Oct.
 28.

 Iran alleges the inspector tested positive for suspected traces of explosive nitrates.
 The U.N.’s nuclear watchdog has disputed the claim.